Slow Cooked Roast Beef in Oven

 - Scrub potatoes and remove any blemishes, but leave skin intact.

 - Chunk the potatoes into a bowl or place in a Ziploc bag.
-(Use as many as will fit comfortably without crowding into the 8 x 8 square pan - there will be a little shrinkage but the size of the pan is about right for roasted potatoes for 2)
+(Use as many as will fit comfortably without crowding into the 8 x 8 square pan—there will be a little shrinkage, but the size of the pan is about right for roasted potatoes for two people.)

 - Add a few teaspoons of olive oil.
 Sprinkle with herbs of choice (I used tarragon, rosemary, thyme, and marjoram).

 - Add salt or pepper to taste or just leave as is with herbs and oil.

 - Stir or shake/toss to coat in Ziploc bag.
-(I have also at this point instead of the olive oil and herbs added just a few teaspoons of an Italian dressing such as Paul Newman's and it worked just as well)
+(I have also added just a few teaspoons of an Italian dressing such as Paul Newman's at this point instead of the olive oil and herbs; it worked just as well.)

 - Turn out into the pan and place in oven.
 Cook uncovered for 20 minutes.

-- Flip the potatoes over and, loosen any browning in bottom of pan, spray with cooking spray and return to oven for 20 minutes.
+- Flip the potatoes over, loosen any browning in bottom of pan, spray with cooking spray, and return to oven for 20 minutes.